LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

 Body parsers will be covered later in this manual.
-For now you just need to know that the other ways of creating Action values use a default **Any content body parser**.
+For now you just need to know that the other methods of creating Action values use a default **Any content body parser**.

 ## Controllers are action generators